 The breast reduction procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.
 The goal is to give the woman smaller, better-shaped breasts in proportion with the rest of her body.

 To make this procedure accessible to all our patients we provide Financing options.

 THE BEST CANDIDATES FOR BREAST REDUCTION

 Some insurance companies will pay for breast reduction if it’s medically necessary, however, they may require that a certain amount of breast tissue is removed.
-Photographs will be taken which will be used for the pre-authorization process with your insurance company.
-Our office will contact your insurance company to obtain pre-authorization

 THE BREAST REDUCTION CONSULTATION